I won’t lie to you, mama. This topic is HARD. Non-viable pregnancy is sometimes a blessing but ALWAYS a tragedy.

 Determining Viability in Pregnancy

-As you can imagine, momma, a lot goes into determining whether or not a zygote, embryo, or fetus presents a viable pregnancy.
+As you can imagine, mama, a lot goes into determining whether or not a zygote, embryo, or fetus presents a viable pregnancy.

 Because of the drastic nature of a non-viable pregnancy, it is very important for your health care provider to be as certain as possible before declaring the pregnancy non-viable.